Thursday, November 26, 2020

 “Haah… Alright.”
 Sairek relented, moving his arms to hug Cyial back.
 They gave each other a tight reassuring squeeze before pulling away.
 “Thanks, Cyial...”

 “Of course.
 Now are you going to go back to bed?”
-Cyial asked with a smile.
+Cyial asked with a wry smile.

 “Ugh, do I have to?”

-“Well, I don’t mind talking if you still aren’t comfortable… We can talk about Varhi some more.”
+“Well, I don’t mind talking if you still aren’t ready yet… We can talk about Varhi some more.”

 “Eh?
 What else did you want to talk about him?
 Sairek blinked.

-“Well… how does he look to you?”
-Cyial asked, a smirk forming on his face.
-“Does he compare to you okay?”
+“Well… How does he look to you?”
+Cyial asked, the wry smile contorting into a smirk on his face.
+“Does he compare to you okay down there?”

 “W-What–!
 Not this again…!
 Okay, I’m going!”
 Sairek raised his hands up in surrender, pushing himself up to his feet and dragged himself back to his sleeping bag.
 He heard Cyial let out a soft chuckling sound behind him, but still wishing him a good night regardless.